 - 21. If a Council Member wishes to travel with pets, the Council Member must meet the expense for the transportation of their pets the Shire will not cover any cost. - 22.
+If a Council member requires a guide, assistance or hearing dog to travel, the Shire will meet any associated cost.
+The Council member must provide certification that the dog is certified for the purpose and must complete the application to travel with guide, assistance or hearing dogs required by the airlines at least 14 days prior to the travel. - 23.
 Requests for mobility assistance, including the transport of wheel chairs and other mobility aids must be entered in the Travel Form prior to booking.
-Costs will be met by the Shire. - 23.
+Costs will be met by the Shire. - 24.
 Excess luggage costs may be approved by the Chief Executive Officer prior to booking.
-Excess luggage must be for the purposes of Official Business only.
+Excess